"Formoterol" is a remedy that allows you to breathe deeply. Medicinal reference geotar Formoterol instructions for use

 Pharmachologic effect:

-Beta-adrenomimetic agent that stimulates mainly beta-adrenergic receptors.
-It has a bronchodilator (expanding the lumen of the bronchi) effect.
-Inhibits (suppresses) the release of histamine and leukotrienes (biologically active substances produced in the body) from the lung tissue.
-The onset of action of the drug after 5 minutes, maximum - after 2 hours, the duration of action in case of reversible bronchial obstruction (violation of air permeability through the bronchi) up to 10 hours.
+A beta-adrenergic agonist that stimulates predominantly beta-adrenergic receptors.
+It has a bronchodilator (dilates the lumen of the bronchi) effect.
+Inhibits (suppresses) the release of histamine and leukotrienes (biologically active substances produced in the body) from lung tissue.
+The onset of action of the drug is after 5 minutes, maximum after 2 hours, the duration of action in case of reversible broncho-obstruction (impaired air flow through the bronchi) is up to 10 hours.

 Indications for use:

-Prevention and treatment of bronchospasm (a sharp narrowing of the lumen of the bronchi) in patients with obstructive bronchitis (inflammation of the bronchi, combined with impaired air permeability), bronchial asthma, bronchospasm caused by an allergen or exercise.
+Prevention and treatment of bronchospasm (sharp narrowing of the lumen of the bronchi) in patients with obstructive bronchitis (inflammation of the bronchi, combined with impaired air flow through them), bronchial asthma, bronchospasm caused by an allergen or physical activity.

 The drug is administered by inhalation.
-To stop (relieve) acute bronchospasm, a single inhalation (12 μg) of the drug should be made, if necessary, a second inhalation should be made after a minute.
-The maximum daily dose is 96 mcg (8 breaths).
-For the prevention of asthma attacks, 12 μg (1 inhalation) is administered 2 times a day after 12 hours, in severe cases - 24 μg 2 times a day at least 8 hours later.
+To relieve (relieve) acute bronchospasm, you should take a single inhalation (12 mcg) of the drug, and if necessary, inhale again after a minute.
+The maximum daily dose is 96 mcg (8 puffs).
+To prevent asthma attacks, administer 12 mcg (1 breath) 2 times a day after 12 hours, in severe cases - 24 mcg 2 times a day at least after 8 hours.

 Adverse events:

-Headache, dizziness, dry mouth, nervousness, small-amplitude muscle tremors, tachycardia (heart palpitations), nausea.
+Headache, dizziness, dry mouth, nervousness, small-amplitude muscle tremors, tachycardia (rapid heartbeat), nausea.

 Contraindications:

-Pregnancy, breastfeeding, hypersensitivity to the drug or beta-adrenergic agonists.
+Pregnancy, breastfeeding, hypersensitivity to the drug or beta-agonists.

-When using the drug, patients are not recommended to engage in activities requiring increased attention or coordination of movements.
-Do not combine formoterol with other adrenomimetic drugs, MAO inhibitors, triiclic antidepressants.
-With caution, the drug is prescribed to patients with diabetes mellitus, with myoma (benign tumor of the muscle layer) of the uterus.
+When using the drug, patients are not recommended to engage in activities that require increased attention or coordination of movements.
+Formoterol should not be combined with other adrenergic agonists, MAO inhibitors, or tricyclic antidepressants.
+The drug is prescribed with caution to patients suffering from diabetes mellitus and with fibroids (benign tumors of the muscular layer) of the uterus.

 Release form of the drug:

-Dosed aerosol for inhalation in an inhaler of 100 doses.
+Metered aerosol for inhalation in an inhaler, 100 doses.
 One dose contains 12 mcg of formoterol fumarate.

 Storage conditions:

-Drug from list B. In a cool place, avoiding freezing.
+A drug from list B. In a cool place, avoid freezing.
 Protect from direct sunlight and heat sources.

 Synonyms: